Isao Hosoe Valenti Hebi Table Lamp

 Other versions: The first Hebi lamp is the one with only a gooseneck and a lampshade.
 It was designed in 1969 and in production since 1970.
 You can find it over here.
 Also made as a clamp lamp and made in many colours.
 This one is model: Hebi Tavolo (Hebi Table Lamp), as written on the bottom of the base.
 The gooseneck was made in several sizes.

-The Hebi Tavolo was also made in several colours, the rubber parts are always black.
-First editions such as this one have the name molded in the rubber.
-Later versions have the name molded in the plastic bottom plate.
-The switch is built in and the button is molded in the rubber.
+This Isao Hosoe Valenti Hebi table lamp was also made in several colours.
+The rubber parts are always black.
+First editions such as this one have the name moulded in the rubber.
+Later versions have the name moulded in the plastic bottom plate.
+The switch is built in and the button is moulded in the rubber.

 Hebi is the Japanese word for snake.
 The flexible metal tube is covered in plastic and can be twisted in every direction and the lampshade can be rotated as well.